-This article was originally published in January 2020 and has since been updated.
+This article was originally published on December 8, 2019, and has since been updated.

 The heart is the primary life-giving organ in our bodies.
 When it stops beating, we die.
 But is it possible to bring it back to life?
 The world of medical science says yes.